Skip to main content

 • Specificity: numbers and entities preserved?

-• Brevity: remove filler and boilerplate?
+• Brevity: filler and boilerplate removed?

 Architecture